gdavida/fenrir/lesson_plans/week_01/day_02.markdown

 + prefer `while` for sentinel controlled loops
 + prefer `.times do` for counter-controlled loops
 + prefer `.each`, `.map`, or `.select` when working with collections

 ---

+## Don't nest more than two layers deep

+---